hbiom/DataViz_CT_CCR/README.md

 ```

-## Datavizualisation on medical images
+## Data vizualisation on medical images

 Medical images such as MRI or CT scan are 3D objects often difficult to visualize in publications.
 One solution is to create